thecatstones/miscellaneous/frameworks.md

 - near real-time (NRT) collaboration
   - collaborators apply changes to their local copy, while concurrently sending and receiving notifications of those changes via some communication protocol.
   - eg: Google Docs uses Operation Transformation (OT) and a client-server infrastructure to resolve conflicts
-  - Yjs doesn't use OT
+  - Yjs doesn't use CRDT instead of OT

 ### Connectors: (communication protocol to propagate changes to clients)
 - WebRTC